Drewisatlas/mixsynth-front/README.md

 # clicking on a synth loads that synth with presets
 # Users can edit their synthesizers.
 # Users can delete their synthesizers.
-#favorited synths can not be edited.
+favorited synths can not be edited.

+navigation and urls

+DB management
+- creating an account adds a new user to the database search functionality
+-users can save a synth they created
+-users can edit

+synths can have effects

 Stretch features
-synths can have effects

 Users can create an account

-more precise urls for synths
-toggles the favorites button to remove favorites as well forward and back buttons
-Working authentication and authorization. search functionality search is ranked by synths that have the most likes. mixing more than one synthesizer multiple octaves
+search is ranked by synths that have the most likes. mixing more than one synthesizer multiple octaves
-#Synths can be played with  key down controls or midi.
+Synths can be played with  key down controls or midi.
+Working authentication and authorization.